asaikali/docker-compose-postgres/README.md

-When a developer checks out the git repo with the application source code in it we want them to be able to run `docker-compose up` and have that work, this is why we expose port `15432` since the workstation might already have postgres installed  natively listening on the default port `5432`.
+When a developer checks out the git repo with the application source code in it we want them to be able to run `docker-compose up` and have that work, this is why we expose port `15432` since the workstation might already have postgres installed and listening on the default port `5432`.
 Our hope is that port `15432` is available on the developer's workstation.

-For example the spring boot application included in this repo can connect to the postgres database using the `application.yml` below
+For example the spring boot application included in this repo can connect to the postgres database using the `application.yml` configuration below

 ```yaml
 spring: